 Whatever his origins, our George Budd joined the Royal Sappers and Miners sometime prior to 1857.
 In that year he left Plymouth on 23rd September and boarded Nile for the Swan River Colony.
 He was one of 27 RSMs tasked with assisting the warders on board to oversee 270 convicts; no enrolled pensioner guards were on the journey.
 The RSMs joined the 20th Company in Fremantle on 1st January 1858 (4).

 Following his arrival, Budd was assigned as an Instructing Warder to the Port Gregory Convict Depot; George was a miner by occupation.
-In May 1859 he was put in temporary charge of the Champion Bay (Geraldton) facility.
+From October 1859 to January 1861 he was stationed at Champion Bay (Geraldton) Convict Depot.
 In November 1860 he assisted in completing the 300 ft. long jetty, extending into nine ft. of water (at low tide) (5, 6).
 George Budd, Service No. 4109, was discharged by purchase from the Army on 31st March 1862.
 There is nothing to suggest in the Pay Lists that he held the rank of corporal as some sources indicate (7,8).

 George Budd married Fanny Backshall (var.
 Backshell) in the Congregational Chapel, Fremantle on 16th February 1862.
 Over the next ten years they had five children: Harriet Ann (1862), Clara Eliza (1865), Fanny (1867), George Henry (1870) and Herbert William (1872) (9).